geniuswebtools/genius-ksdk/docs/README.md

 /**
  * Create a RESTHook subscription
- * If this code is executed from the hookURL, it will autoverify itself.
+ * This code is intended to be executed from the hookURL, automatically
+ * verify itself.
  */
 $payload = (object) array(
             'eventKey' => 'order.add',